DatabaseGroup/tree-similarity/README.md

 left-hand navigation).
 In either case, please add a meaningful description.
 The description should contain enough information so that any person is able to resolve it (and mark it as completed).
+* In general, write meaningful commit message.
+One possible rule would be to complete the following sentence with your commit message:

+    `When applied, this commit will: <commit-message>`

+    For instance, `When applied, this commit will Add links to CMake FAQs`.

 # Building Process